jmayhugh1/CSCE314/FinalReview/JVM.md

     Object reperesentation in the heap
     ![picture 2](../images/314c0755f52b9b7e1796b4ac05fca9b0085777c8f3c3b57a75924149c3f2792b.png)

-3. the $ {stack}$ contains stackframes where activiation records are stored
+3. the ${stack}$ contains stackframes where activiation records are stored
     - Each thread has its own stack
     - contains frames: current thread's state
     - pushing and popping frames is done by the JVM